Sometimes called Simulated Process, this is for full-color images or photographs.

 Yes.
 Photorealistic and complex designs require time and attention to re-create.
 The following fees and restrictions apply:

-- Setup Fee: $50 per hour to separate the colors in your artwork.
-Your Customer Account Specialist can quickly tell you how many hours your art will take to separate.
+Setup Fee: $50 per hour to separate the colors in your artwork.
+Your Customer Service Representative can tell you how many hours your art will take to separate.